codeaudit/SayKitSDK/Tour/01-overview.md

 GUI developers have it made with a feast of patterns and tools to help structure their applications.
 Visual hierarchies.
 View controllers.
 Interface Builder.
 Storyboards.

 If you've ever tried to develop a non-trivial conversational app before, perhaps you had some problems keeping your codebase under control.
-Don't worry, it happened to us too.
+Don't worry, it used to happen to us too.
 Logic split between clients and servers, regular expressions around every corner, callback functions strewn around everywhere.
 There's got to be a better way!

 That's where **Conversation Topics** come in.
 Just like a view packages up all the input/output details for a particular area of your screen, a conversation topic coordinates all the audio I/O related to a particular subject in your app.
 By adding or removing a topic from your app's topic hierarchy, you can change the conversation with a line of code.